Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Heavy quark potential

-it represents the total energy of the quark-antiquark pair.
-We need to subtract the masses of the quark and antiquark to get the potential between the quark pair.
+it represents the total energy of the heavy quarkonium.
+We need to subtract the masses of the quark and antiquark to get the potential between the quark-antiquark pair.
 The action of the straight string connecting the boundary and the horizon represents the mass of the quark

 The heavy quark potential is